falconmick/tdd-demo/packages/slide/slides.md

 <!--
 OH no!
 It appears that the interface that we relied upon isn't being used in a test-friendly way.

-Under the hood, the ILogger interface only defines a single method, and what we actually called was an extension method!
+Under the hood, the ILogger interface only defines a single method, what we actually called was an extension method!

 When this happens there are only two workarounds, you either implement a hand rolled mock, that exposes what